derp00monsta/APCSA-Project/README.md

 In this __Pet Shop Simulator__, you are an entrepreneur that wants to create a new pet shop.
 Test how many days your shop can last without going bankrupt!

-You can play by interacting with the terminal to make decisions for your pet shop.
+To start the simulator, you can open a GitHub Codespace, then click "run" and interact with the terminal to play!
+You can also clone the repository and open it in VS Code.

 ### :P Felis catus
 ```